Computer Science Degree Overview

 An associate degree in computer science typically requires two years of study in general education and computer science fundamentals.
 Students learn the principles of programming and web development, along with the basics of design and testing.
 They develop skills in algorithmic design, analysis, and problem-solving.

-While associate degrees offer fewer concentration options than more advanced programs, the breadth of training allows learners to identify their areas of interest.
-As a result, many students begin their computer science studies with associate degrees and then pursue more specialized bachelor's programs afterward.
+While associate degrees offer fewer concentration options than more advanced programs, the breadth of training allows learners to find their areas of interest.
+As a result, many students begin their computer science studies with associate degrees before pursuing more specialized bachelor's programs.

-Associate programs often feature more affordable credits and more accessible admission requirements than bachelor's programs, making this path more attractive.
+Associate programs often feature more affordable credits and accessible admission requirements than bachelor's programs.
 Graduates can enter the workforce quickly to pursue entry-level computer programmer roles and related jobs.
 The shorter study times can offer quicker access to careers and on-the-job training.

-At the bachelor's level, a computer science degree typically includes four years of study.
+A bachelor's degree in computer science degree typically includes four years of study.
 These programs cover foundational studies in programming, operating systems, and computer systems.
-They may also delve into computation, data structures, and software engineering, along with intermediate-level topics in many of these areas.
+They may also explore computation, data structures, and software engineering, along with intermediate-level topics in many of these areas.

 Other popular specializations include: